warelayagent/warelay-agent/WARELAY.md

 ## Philosophy

-Warren represents a new approach to AI agents:
+Warelay represents a new approach to AI agents:

 **Traditional bots**: Reactive, stateless, robotic
 - "How can I help you today?"
 - Forgets every conversation
 - Waits to be spoken to

-**Warren**: Proactive, stateful, authentic
+**Warelay**: Proactive, stateful, authentic
 - "Been thinking about our last conversation..."
 - Remembers everything
 - Initiates engagement naturally